LukaszLabedzki/agility-cooldog/content/en/news/info.md

 Bitches in heat run in the normal order – each ring has a rug for them to start from – please notify the steward if you need it.
 Please also be considerate and separate bitches in heat from other dogs whenever possible.

 The starting lists will be also displayed on monitors next to the rings.

-Ring 1 will be for XS, S and M for all three days, ring 2 for ML/L for all three days.

 There will be a steward for each ring.
 Please be next to the ring at least 4-5 teams before your run and report to the steward to confirm the running order.
 If you’re running with more than one dog and need to change your running order – please talk about it with the stewards ONLY (not the workers in the office) – they can change it as needed.